jeremycastelli/Wordpress-new-project-config/readme.md

 - Remove readme.html and license.txt
 - Fetch your favorite starter theme and rename it with your project name
 - Remove twentyten, twentyeleven and twentytwelve themes
+- Fetch a list of plugins you want on every projects
 - Remove Hello Dolly plugin
 - Fetch H5BP server-configs .htaccess
 - Create a database with your project name